-On the 20th, I was feeling a little worse for war after all the drinks of the night before – ahem – so we canceled hiking.
+On the 20th, I was feeling a little worse for wear after all the drinks of the night before – ahem – so we canceled hiking.
 But the day was not without adventure.
 We had a Lagoon catamaran anchor in front of us.
 While the crew was ashore, their anchor started to drag – quickly!
 While they didn’t hit us, they very quickly dragged passed us and by the time David and another gentleman got onboard from the dinghy, the boat was over an occupied mooring – and dangerously close to its occupants; a FP Mahe charter boat that only had one woman aboard!

 Fortunately, David and the other captain were able to get the engines started, up anchor, and reset the anchor an appropriate distance away from us – with lots of scope out!
 It’s funny how things like this happen in anchorages.
 Lots of heads pop up and people assist or keep an eye on things from their decks.

 After getting David back – tempted as he was to commandeer the boat – Lisa came over and we went for a snorkel.
 Lisa and I were stunned by the amount of wildlife we saw in just the small area around the anchorage and moorings.
-View the album here.

 Thursday we ran a few last errands in town and David spend most of the day putting the boat back together from projects.
 In the afternoon, Lisa and Nils picked me up and we went to hike over to the beach on the other side of the Cabrits National Park.
 The Doyle guide says the snorkeling is good, but upon viewing the swell, we decided the seas were too rough to snorkel.
 We did have a lovely hike back on the Waitukubli trail though.

-For dinner that night, we went to the Purple Turtle with Lisa and Nils to meet up with the crew of Gaia, Mike and Kirsten, the crew of Alpha Crucis, Tom and Megs, and Melissa, a single hander aboard Acedia.
+For dinner that night, we went to the Purple Turtle with Lisa and Nils to meet up with the crew of Gaia, Mike and Kirsten, the crew of Alpha Crucis, Tom and Megs, and Melissa, a single-hander aboard Acedia.
 Quite a gathering of Americans (and one very friendly kitty).

 Saturday morning David was up and off to customs when it opened at 8:30.
 We cleared out and left the bay by 10 am.
-We sailed close hauled for 8 hours to get to Saint Pierre, Martinique, where we slept for the night and then had our anchor up by 8 am for another close hauled sail to Rodney Bay, Saint Lucia.
+We sailed close-hauled for 8 hours to get to Saint Pierre, Martinique, where we slept for the night and then had our anchor up by 8 am for another close-hauled sail to Rodney Bay, Saint Lucia.